OCA Technical Specification

 }

 Example 6.
-Code snippet for a Meta Overlay (language: en).
+Code snippet for a Meta Overlay (language: en-UK).

 Standard Overlay